bewuethr/bewuethr.github.io/2020-03-29-taop-review.md

 ### The Docker container

-Part of the allure of the Enterprise edition is that it comes with a Docker container; spin it up, and start playing around with the data immediately!
+Part of the allure of the Enterprise Edition is that it comes with a Docker container; spin it up, and start playing around with the data immediately!
 Great, isn't it?